Always consult your doctor or pharmacist before injecting chlorpromazine hydrochloride.

 - Patients with decreased functioning of bone marrow or liver.

-Chlorpromazine HCl during pregnancy or breast feeding should only be used if necessary.
+Chlorpromazine Hydrochloride during pregnancy or breast feeding should only be used if necessary.
 It should not be used close to term because it may present dangers to the infant.
-This medication can affect the infant, so consult your doctor or health care professional before administering chlorpromazine HCL.
+This medication can affect the infant, so consult your doctor or health care professional before administering Chlorpromazine Hydrochloride.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
 Usual dose to treat psychoses for adults is: 25 to 75mg daily divided in every 6 to 12 hours.
 To treat nausea and vomiting, the recommend adult dose is 10 – 25mg every 4 hours.
 Dosage for children 6 months or older depends upon body weight: 0.5mg/kg every 4 to hours for psychoses.

-Chlorpromazine HCl can interact with alcohol, MAO inhibitor, blood pressure medications, antihistamines, barbiturates, opioids, bupropion, and many more.
-Consult with your doctor about any conditions you have or medications you are taking before your treatment with chlorpromazine HCL injection.
+Chlorpromazine Hydrochloride can interact with alcohol, MAO inhibitor, blood pressure medications, antihistamines, barbiturates, opioids, bupropion, and many more.
+Consult with your doctor about any conditions you have or medications you are taking before your treatment with Chlorpromazine HCL Injection.